How to Start a New Career from the Safety of Your Home

 1. Convenience and Flexibility

 This is one of the more obvious benefits of e-learning for nurses.
-Time limitations, complex schedules, or remote locations no longer have to get in the way of your education.
-You can follow your dreams while working full time or taking care of your family.
+Time and distance are no longer be an impediment to receiving a quality education.
+You can follow your dreams while working remotely or taking care of your family.

-You can attend class after work from the comfort of your own home.
+You can virtually attend classes outside of work hours from the safety and convenience of your own home.
 You can participate in discussion boards when your children are asleep or doing their homework.
 You can even video chat with your professor after dinner.

-The possibilities become endless when you’re able to complete tasks at your own pace.
+The possibilities are endless when you can work and study at your own pace.

-Online classes give more people access to education.
+Online classes provide more people access to education.
 Greater access to education can result in happier, healthier, and safer communities.

 3. Fosters an Active Learning Environment

 If you enroll in an online nursing program, you play a more active role in your learning journey.
 Technology allows you to be in the driver’s seat.
-Teachers will still guide you, but as an online student, you carry more of the control and responsibility for learning the curriculum.
+Teachers will still guide you, but as an online student, you have greater control and responsibility for learning the curriculum.
 With online nursing, you (not the instructor) can shape your learning experience.

-According to EveryNurse, students who are more active in their education will likely become more emotionally invested in the outcome, and retain more of the information they learn.
+According to EveryNurse, students who are more active in their education are likely to become more emotionally invested in the outcome, and retain more of the information they learn.

 4. Greater Potential for Participation